Polymer/old-docs-site/0.9/docs/devguide/local-dom.md

   * `Polymer.dom(contentElement).getDistributedNodes()`
   * `Polymer.dom(node).getDestinationInsertionPoints()`

-`Polymer.dom` properties and methods that return a list of nodes return an `Array`, not a `NodeList` like the standard DOM equivalent.

-Example:
+Node mutation APIs:

+  * `Polymer.dom(node).setAttribute(attribute, value)`
+  * `Polymer.dom(node).removeAttribute(attribute)`
+  * `Polymer.dom(node).classList`

+Using these node mutation APIs when manipulating children ensures that shady DOM can distribute content elements dynamically.
+If you change attributes or classes that could affect distribution **without** using the `Polymer.dom` API, call `distributeContent` on the host element to force it to update its distribution.

+### DOM API examples

+Some examples of using the `Polymer.dom`.

+Add a child to the light DOM:

     var toLight = document.createElement('div');
     Polymer.dom(this).appendChild(toLight);

+Insert a child into the local DOM:

     var toLocal = document.createElement('div');
     var beforeNode = Polymer.dom(this.root).childNodes[0];
     Polymer.dom(this.root).insertBefore(toLocal, beforeNode);

+Retrieve all `<span>` elements in the light DOM.

     var allSpans = Polymer.dom(this).querySelectorAll('span');

-You can use `Polymer.dom` on any node, whether or not it has a local DOM tree.
+You can use `Polymer.dom` on any node, whether or not it has a local DOM tree:

-Example:

     <template>
       <div id="container">